teamclouday/AndroidTrackpad/Linux/README.md

 ------

 ### Important Note
-The sdp registration method is using deprecated API, so make sure bluetoothd is running in compatible mode:
+The sdp registration method is using deprecated API, so make sure bluetoothd is running in compatible mode (**Only do this if your Bluez is version 5**):
 ```bash
 sudo vim /etc/systemd/system/dbus-org.bluez.service
 ```